komalgill0310/unit_converter/README.md

 2. Open the index.html file in your browser.
 3. Enter a numeric value in the text input.
 4. Click the "Convert" button to see the converted value.
-5. Receive an alert if attempting to convert a value below zero.
+5. Receive an alert if attempting to convert a value below zero or if no input value is entered.

 ## Features

 - **Simple Interface**: An easy-to-use interface with a text input and a "Convert" button.

 - **Alert for Negative Values**: Users are alerted when attempting to convert a value below zero.

+- **Alert for No Input Value**: Users are alerted if no input value is entered before clicking the "Convert" button.

 - **Versatile Conversion Options**: Covering Length, Volume, and Mass, providing users with a comprehensive unit conversion experience.